sunny-github-acc/waavo-react-task/README.md

 # Waavo task

-This app lets users check the weather conditions of the desired location.
+This app lets users checking the weather conditions of the desired location.

 ## Presentation